oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

     app: store-mongodb
 ```

-Then deploy the application to minikube, in the `kubernetes` directory, run:
+Then deploy the application to minikube.
+In the `kubernetes` directory, run:

 ```bash
 ./kubectl-apply.sh -f